jenkinsci/jenkins-test-harness/src/main/java/com/gargoylesoftware/htmlunit/README.md

 # Overview
-Jenkins used to maintain a forked version of HtmlUnit and use it via `JenkinsRule` (and `HudsonTestCase`).
+Jenkins used to maintain a forked version of HtmlUnit and use it via `JenkinsRule` (and `JenkinsTestCase`).
 Moving away from the forked version has allowed Jenkins GUI to start using more modern JavaScript libraries than were possible through the forked version.